metabrainz/CAA-spec/caa-specification.md

 #### Responses

-- 307 redirect to a binary image, matching the Content-Type to a value in the requests Accept header field.
+- 307 redirect to a binary image.
+This redirected request may resolve to a 404 if the thumbnail does not exist.

 - 404 if a release with this MBID cannot be found.